nicedreams/rsyncsnap/README.md

 ----------------------------------------------------------------------------------

+## Warnings

+- Be careful with backup snapshot number.
+If snapshot amount is set to a low number like 1 then all snapshots will be removed.

+## Remote (ssh) Notice:
+- Syncing to remote server will NOT auto delete snapshots from remote server even though entered.
+You must keep track and remove manually.
+Or create maintenance script on remote server to manage.
+- Will preserve hard-links to remote server.
+- Recommended to use ssh key authentication for automation like cron jobs.
+Configure ~/.ssh/config for easier access.

 ## Installation

 Copy rsyncsnap file to /usr/local/bin or any other directory and give execute permissions.
 ```
 cp rsyncsnap /usr/local/bin/rsyncsnap
 chmod +x /usr/local/bin/rsyncsnap
 ```
 Create rsyncsnap.include and rsyncsnap.exclude files.
 Use the example files in this README or the to help you with your own includes and excludes.
 Follows normal rsync patterns.  rsyncsnap.excludes creation is optional if not needed.
 ```
 vi /root/rsyncsnap.include
 vi /root/rsyncsnap.exclude